ishwarbundele/NXTECH-Python-Task1/README.md

- Create a program to
+# NXTECH-Python-Task1

-take screenshot Using Python# NXTECH-Python-Task1
+# Create a program to take screenshot Using Python